tqec/topologiq/README.md

 # Ps.
 This one takes longest.
 It is a tightly-packed/highly-optimised circuit, so a few rounds are often needed to find a successful solution.
 python -m run --graph:steane

+# Line of hadamards
+python -m run --graph:hadamard_line

+# Made up circuit with Hadamards on bends
+# (No relation with reality, meant to push the algorithm into uncomfortable operations)
+python -m run --graph:hadamard_bend

+# A mess of hadamards
+# (No relation with reality, meant to push the algorithm into uncomfortable operations)
+python -m run --graph:mess_of_hadamards

 ```

 There are also several visualisation options that can be appended to any command.